aefimov/teamcity-deb/README.md

 ### Overview
-Debian Package for JetBrains TeamCity Server and Agent.
+Generator of custom Debian Package for JetBrains TeamCity Server and Agent.

+Details of TeamCity Server configuration:
-This package will install `mysql` as database on localhost and `nginx` as HTTPS frontend.
+- uses local MySql database (package installs `mysql` as database on localhost)
-Recommends `postfix` as mailer.
+- is accessible via HTTPS with signed certificates (package installs `nginx` as HTTPS frontend)
+- uses TeamCity Data Directory located at `/var/lib/teamcity/BuildServer`

+The package installs TeamCity server start and stop scripts into `/etc/init.d` and also provides easy means to upgrade to newer TeamCity versions.

+`postfix` package is recommended to be used as a mail server to send out TeamCity email notifications.

 ### Step 1.
 Clone repo to your own copy
 ```